sensy-one/S1-Pro-Multi-Sense/README.md

 The S1 Pro is automatically discovered in Home Assistant via BLE Improv when Bluetooth is available.
 If not, it starts a wireless access point for quick setup — no additional tools required.

+> Note: BLE Improv is temporarily disabled due to performance issues.

 **Powered by ESP32-C3**

 At its core, the S1 Pro uses the ESP32-C3-MINI-1-N4 module — offering reliable Wi-Fi and Bluetooth Low Energy, low power consumption, and full support for ESPHome and Home Assistant integrations.